Media Center

 Cognizant of these exposures, we work with owners and operators to assist them in implementing or identifying areas of risk that can be mitigated or transferred.
 While each provider/organization is unique, from our vantage point, we have identified certain drivers for the escalation in numbers of claims (frequency), the increase in claims costs (severity), and the subsequent increased cost to transferring the risk of professional liability.

-Staffing challenges result in care giver burnout which may lead to more patient incidents, lack of follow-through, poor documentation, or missed physician orders.
-These present an increased hazard for potential liability claims and also can create Workers Compensation issues.
+Staffing challenges result in caregiver burnout, which may lead to more patient incidents, lack of follow-through, poor documentation or missed physician orders.
+These present an increased hazard for potential liability claims and can create workers’ compensation issues.

-*CMS created the Five-Star Quality Rating System to help consumers, their families, and caregivers compare skilled nursing facilities more easily and to help identify areas about which you may want to ask questions.
+Further, Payroll Based Journal reinforces the staffing quotient for higher STAR ratings by CMS, which rankings skilled nursing facilities.
+CMS created the Five-Star Quality Rating System to help consumers, their families and caregivers compare skilled nursing facilities more easily and to help identify areas about which you may want to ask questions.

 The Not So Secret Cause for Concern Professional Liability

-There is no doubt that that the patients served today are more acute.
-Multiple diagnosis require higher levels of care.
-Further, Alzheimer’s dementia is growing at an alarming rate.
-The burden on care giving professionals has never been higher and the training required to properly care for this population is often over looked and/or learned on the job.
+Patients in skilled nursing facilities are more acute.
+In addition, multiple diagnoses require higher levels of care.
+Further, Alzheimer’s and dementia are growing at an alarming rate.
+The burden on caregiving professionals has never been higher and the training required to properly care for this population is often overlooked and/or learned on the job.

 To learn more about Insurance and Risk Management Needs for Senior Living, contact us here.